What does it take exactly to grill perfect barbecue? The heat, indeed, and of course the adjustability of the temperature are two main factors.

 Is there any way to gauge that perfect lower vent – lid vent sweet spot?
 Yes!
 Here are some of the ways to find it.

-- Build Coals in a 2-Fire Zone – more coals on one side to create a sear zone, fewer coals on the other to create an indirect cooking zone.
+- Build Coals in a 2-Fire Zone – more coals on one side to create a sear zone, fewer or no coals on the other to create an indirect cooking zone.
 Place the coals on one side, leaving the second side “coal-free” or with a water pan.
 Place the food accordingly above the appropriate heat!

 - Find 225°F – The optimal temperature for “tender, juicy, pulls-apart-without-even-trying barbecued meat is 225°F. Check the internal temperature of the grill with a Wireless Thermometer every 5 minutes after lighting the coals.
 Then, using the natural intake of oxygen, and manipulating the notches on the lower and lid vents, you can bring the grill to a perfect 225°F.

 - Look up recipes – The internet is filled with recipes specifically for your grill or smoker.
 Each recipe should mention the desired temperature of the meat.
 You can use that as a guide while you experiment.

 - PRACTICE! – Practice seems, in a way, foolhardy, because who wants to waste food?
 Not all ovens heat up to 350° the same way, and technically, with a charcoal grill, you’re creating an oven-like environment.

 Follow these steps for charcoal and wood fires and then modify accordingly as you learn your grill.

 - Start with the bottom and top vents wide open (or keep the lid off) as you light the grill.

 - Once your coals are established, start closing the bottom vents partially until you get the coals burning at a rate for the type of heat you want.

 - You can also start adjusting the top vents if you want your food to cook slower.
 Remember, with the top vent open, the hot air will continue to rise and cook your food faster.